jsa3qy/joty-2025/joty_review.md

 **Context:**
 ```
 15:01 Jesse: I got a lot of good use out of it and sold it for like 85% of what I paid, no regrets
-15:01 Jordan: No chance they put us in lockdown
+15:01 Geoff: No chance they put us in lockdown
 15:02 Shubs: Removed a like from “No chance they put us in lockdown”
 16:10 Connor: You gotta look for things that Jesse said during Covid that he would never talk about/do otherwise
 16:10 Jesse: Like what